 Enjoy watching the sun rise over Rathlin Island in the morning and setting over the Causway headland and Atlantic ocean all from the comfort of the deck and large front garden.

 The 1st floor of the house has the master bedroom with king sized bed, a double bedroom and a large bathroom with shower.
-The ground floor has another twin bedded bedroom, a double bedroom and a single bedroom.
-The single and double bedroom share an ensuite toilet/shower room and there is also a further large family bathroom with shower.
+The ground floor has 2 twin bedded bedroom and a double bedroom.
+A twin bedroom and the double bedroom share an ensuite toilet/shower room and there is also a further large family bathroom with shower.
 The ground floor accomodation is completed by a lounge (with stove) connecting through to the sun room, (we have recently installed an additional new log stove in the sunroom to make that area extra snug in the winter months), large modern kitchen with dining area and connecting utility/wet room with an additional toilet.

 |Nearest beach||Whitepark Bay 500 m|

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Log fire, Internet access, DVD player, Sea view|

 |General||Central heating, TV, Video player, CD player, Pool or snooker table, Wi-Fi available|

 |Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|